opf/openproject/docs/security-and-privacy/processing-of-personal-data/README.md

 > * [Sub-Processors](https://www.openproject.org/legal/data-processing-agreement/sub-processors/)
 > * [Technical and Organizational Data Security Measures](https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures/)

 ## Groups of personal data

 OpenProject is a project management and team collaboration software.
-The software processes personal data of four different groups:
+The personal data processed by the software can be categorized into four different groups:

-- **User master data:** Serves the administration of a user account
+- **User master data:** essential for administering user accounts.
-- **Functional assignments:** Connects a user with work packages, projects, teams, budgets, time logs etc.
+- **Functional assignments:** connects users to various entities such as work packages, projects, teams, budgets, time logs, etc.
-- **Logfiles:** Automatically created protocols of user activity
+- **Logfiles:** automatically generated records of user activity.
 - **Content data:** Person mentioned in text or shown in pictures.
-Those persons do not necessarily not need to be a user.
+Those persons do not necessarily need to be a user.

 ### A: Usage without user account